LumKitty/LumsExtras/README.md

 - Reposition the VNyan window to specified co-ordinates
 - Grab the exact camera position/rotation/FOV (e.g. for use with LIV, or Lunazera's additional camera props)

+## Installation:
+Menu -> Settings -> Misc -> Additional settings
+- Allow third party plugins
+- Open plugins folder
+- Extract the contents of the ZIP file into this folder

 ## Triggers
 ```_lum_ext_setwindow``` - Change the window position and resizability
 num1 - X position of the window